prathusingh/gallery/README.md

 ##### Microservices

-- gateway - endpoint for web client to interact with backend
+- gateway - endpoint for web client to interact with backend. communicates with user service using grpc.
-- user - handles authentication, authorization, personalized url generation
+- user - handles authentication, authorization, personalized url generation, subscribes to booking event. communicates with media and discovery service using grpc.
-- media - handles images processing, loading, fetching from google cloud storage
+- media - handles images processing, loading, fetching from google cloud storage.
-- discovery - handles search of new photographers as well as potential clients. supports browing by new cusotmers or photographers
+- discovery - handles search of new photographers as well as potential clients. supports browing by new cusotmers or photographers.
-- notification - handles subscriptions based notifications
+- booking - handles photographer book. communicates asynchronously with user service using event driven mechanism